fadebowaley/treasurehunt/treasure.md

 1. Clone the treasure hunt repository.
 2. Create a README file with a brief description of the treasure hunt.
 3. Commit the README file.
-4. Push the changes to GitHub.
+4. Push the changes to GitHub on your team's branch.

 ### Hint:
 ```